 The ophthalmic surgeon who had been treating her before acupuncture commenced, certified that the tests supported this improvement.

-Her computerized perimetry charts are reproduced on the next page The white areas are areas of clear vision while the black areas are blind areas.
+Her computerized perimetry charts are reproduced above.
+The white areas are areas of clear vision while the black areas are blind areas.
 The test is carried out by showing the patient six hundred to eight hundred discrete dots of light which accurately map the blind areas of the retina.

 The charts record the progressive improvement in her vision as a result of her treatment with acupuncture.